MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

      Install-Module -Name ExchangeOnlineManagement -RequiredVersion <PreviewVersion> -AllowPrerelease
      ```

-     For example, to install the `2.0.3-Preview` version that's required for [app-only authentication for unattended scripts](app-only-auth-powershell-v2.md), run the following command:

-     ```powershell
-     Install-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.3-Preview -AllowPrerelease
-     ```

-   When you're finished, enter **Y** to accept the license agreement.

 For detailed syntax and parameter information, see [Install-Module](https://docs.microsoft.com/powershell/module/powershellget/install-module).

 ### Update the EXO V2 module